jakubvalenta/covid-chance/README.md

 This will post one random approved tweet to Twitter and set your Twitter profile name and description according to the configuration.

-Running this step repeatedly will not post already posted Tweets again.
-That means this step is idempotent.
+Running this step repeatedly will not post already posted tweets again.

 Alternatively, you can run this step in an interactive mode, which will ask you on the command line for a confirmation before posting the tweet.